 911 emergency dispatchers often are the first people contacted when emergency assistance is needed.
-They might work at call centers, police stations, fire stations or hospitals.
+They respond to emergency calls and sends out the proper first responders to resolve the situation.
+They might work at call centers, police stations, fire stations, or hospitals.
 A high school diploma is the standard requirement for this position, along with completion of emergency training or certification, depending on state mandates.
 Dispatchers need strong skills in communication and decision-making.

 |Required Education||High school diploma|

 |Other Requirements||Completion of emergency training and/or certification may be required|

 |Projected Job Growth (2018-2028)*||6% for police, fire and ambulance dispatchers|

 |Median Salary (2018)*||$40,660 for police, fire and ambulance dispatchers|

 Skills required to become a 911 emergency dispatcher, such as the ability to operate various computer and communication equipment, usually are learned through three to six months of on-the-job training.
 There is also general dispatcher training courses that may be helpful.
 Personal characteristics that might be advantageous for 911 emergency dispatchers include good judgment skills, since they need to prioritize the calls they receive by order of importance, as well as good communication skills, since they must relay information between parties.
 They also must have good speaking skills and be comfortable talking to people in various emotional states.
 911 emergency dispatchers should be comfortable reading maps and be familiar with their assigned territories.
 It's also helpful for 911 emergency dispatchers to be trained in emergency medical services so they can help callers manage emergency situations while they're waiting for help to arrive.

 911 Dispatcher Job Description